zs673/zs673.github.io/_pages/about.md

 About
 ------
 I am an associate professor at Sun Yat-sen University, China.
 I received both a Ph.D degree and a Ms.C degree at the University of York in 2014 and 2018, respectively, supervised by Prof. Andy Wellings.
 From 2014 to 2018, I was working as a research associate on a range of projects at York with Prof. Iain Bate, Prof. Leandro S. Indrusiak, and Prof. Wanli Chang.
-Since 2022, I joined the Sun Yat-sen University as an associate professor at the Department of Computer Science.
+Since 2022, I joined the Sun Yat-sen University as an associate professor at [Robotic and Intelligence Computing Lab @SYSU](https://www.usilab.cn/), in the Department of Computer Science.

 My research interests include embedded and real-time systems, operating systems and domain-specific computer languages.
 Specially, my interest lies in design and verification of complex real-time systems, resource sharing technology in multi/many-core systems, deterministic systems, timing sensitive networks and safety-critical programming.